LincolnTechOpenSource/lincoln-gps/README.md

 The SVG Map of the office layout.
 This should follow the structure described in [SVG Map Structure](#svg-map-structure).
 When updating the map, leave the header, definitions, and legend, which will update according to `DEPARTMENTS`.
-Change the office layout located below `Line 80`, demarcated `UPDATE MAP BELOW LINE`.

 The elements of your map should adhere to these properties:
 * Element that corresponds to a node in the graph should have the class `loc`